 This insight is used to inform the design and development process.
 Techniques such as User Persona development, Process flow diagrams and Journey Mapping are used to visually turn the insights into actions and help inform the structure of the website or web application.

-A UX expert’s aim is to optimise important journeys for the specific goals and tasks of different user groups (or personas).
+A UX expert’s aim is to optimize important journeys for the specific goals and tasks of different user groups (or personas).
 Usability testing in another frequently used tool, where product testing is undertaken by users and the feedback is used to drive improvements.

 So, what does a UI designer do?:

 A UI Designer will work with a UX professional (sometimes they are the same person).

 They will determine the surface design of the website or application.
 The layout, colors, images, and typography used are all important elements for consideration.
 If the UI designer undertakes research, it’s usually focused on the functionality or usability of the design, rather than the design in the context of the whole experience.